influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/sql/basic-query.md

 ---

-The InfluxDB SQL implementation is powered by the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) query engine which provides a SQL syntax similar to other relational query languages.
+The InfluxDB SQL implementation is powered by the [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) query engine which provides an SQL syntax similar to other relational query languages.

 A basic SQL query that queries data from InfluxDB most commonly includes the following clauses: